Have you experienced discrimination on the basis of any of the following grounds?

 Other actors you can turn to if you feel that you have been discriminated are:

 - Local anti-discrimination bureaus.
-If you are residing in another area in Sweden than the areas where we work, there are local anti-discrimination bureaus across the country that you can contact.
-Here you can find a list of all bureaus and in which regions they work.
+If you are residing in an area in Sweden in which Civil Rights Defenders doesn’t have a presence, there are local anti-discrimination bureaus that you can contact.
+Here you can find a list of all bureaus and in which regions they are located.

 - The Equality Ombudsman (DO).
 DO is a government agency that works to combat discrimination.
 Victims of discrimination can turn to DO and file a complaint.
-More information about DO and how to file a complaint you can find here.
+You can find more information about DO and how to file a complaint here.

-If you have experienced a human rights violation that is not discrimination, you are also welcome to contact us through the above-listed e-mail address or telephone number.
+If you have experienced a human rights violation that is not discrimination, you are welcome to contact us through the above listed e-mail address or telephone number.
 In such cases, we will primarily provide you with information about where you can turn for advice and support.

-Civil Rights Defenders is not a public authority and is thus not bound by the principle of public access to information.
-Everyone who deals with your case will be bound by an obligation of confidentiality.
+Civil Rights Defenders is not a governmental agency and is thus not bound by the principle of public access to information.
+Everyone who deals with your case will be bound by confidentiality.